cap-js/docs/node.js/best-practices.md

 Projects using CAP need to manage dependencies to the respective tools and libraries in their _package.json_ and/or _pom.xml_ respectively.
 Follow the guidelines to make sure that you consume the latest fixes and avoid vulnerabilities and version incompatibilities.
 These guidelines apply to you as a _consumer_ of reuse packages as well as a _provider_ of such reuse packages.

-### Always Use the _Latest Minor_ Releases &rarr; for Example, `^5.5.0` {#use-caret }
+### Always Use the _Latest Minor_ Releases &rarr; for Example, `^7.2.0` {#use-caret }

 This applies to both, *@sap* packages as well as open source ones.
-It makes sure that your projects receive the latest features and important fixes during development.
-It also makes sure that bundles have a minimal footprint by leveraging [npm's dedupe](https://docs.npmjs.com/cli/dedupe.html) feature.
+It ensures your projects receive the latest features and important fixes during development.
+It also leverages [NPM's dedupe](https://docs.npmjs.com/cli/dedupe.html) to make sure bundles have a minimal footprint.

 Example: